danilomotta/ml_invest/README.md

 # ML Invest

+This is a work in progress.

-This project is intended to download updated data of B3 stocks.
+ML Invest right now can be used to download updated data of B3 stocks.
-The first run should last long because is downloading the historical data but next updates just download what is missing.
+The first run should last long because is downloading the historical data but subsequent runs download only the missing data.

-Analysis of the correlation of stocks is still a work in progress.

-## Future works
+This project should evolve to use machine learning to select/filter investments that would be interesting to analyze given an input portfolio.

+Important: this project output should not be considered investment recommendations.
+It's only a personal project that I think is interesting. :)

+## The road so far and ahead

+✔ My own AppendableCSVDataSet

+☐ Data extraction

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ✔ B3 stocks

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ☐ CVM Funds

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ☐ S&P500

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ☐ Others?

+☐ Correlation analysis for investment portfolio

+☐ Investment selection using ML considering a portfolio already set.

-ETL on the CVM funds data and some machine learning fun on stocks and funds.
+Next: ETL on the CVM funds data and some machine learning fun on stocks and funds.

 ## To run this project